-Cypriot president rejects bailout with privatisations
+Cypriot President rejects bailout with privatisations

 Setting the tone for tough negotiations with lenders, Christofias said he would never sign a bailout deal which called for the sell-off of profitable state-owned enterprises, or which would abolish inflation-linked salary increments.

-It was the first time Christofias explicitly ruled out lending proposals as they presently stand, though officials have frequently said they considered the proposals non-binding and "building blocks" towards a deal.

-A draft economic adjustment programme prepared by the European Commission, the ECB and the IMF and submitted to Cyprus in July called, among other things, for ending wage indexation, known as CoLA, and embarking on a privatisation programme.
+A draft economic adjustment programme prepared by the European Commission, the ECB and the IMF and submitted to Cypriot authorities at the end of July called, among other things, for ending wage indexation, known as CoLA, and embarking on a privatisation programme.

-The ministerial cabinet was due to meet on Wednesday evening to finalise counter-proposals and Christofias was scheduled to meet party leaders on Friday for further discussions.
+Cyprus's ministerial cabinet was due to meet on Wednesday evening to finalise counter-proposals.
+Christofias was scheduled to meet party leaders on Friday for further discussions.

 Scrapping CoLA and halting payment of year-end bonuses in the broad public sector is unlikely to go down well with a highly-unionised workforce, particularly ahead of a general election in February 2013.

-Christofias, elected in 2008 and with close ties to labour unions, has said he does not plan to seek a second term.
+Christofias, elected in 2008, has said he does not plan to seek a second term.
+The leader of AKEL, the communist party which is Christofias's primary backer in government, recently said Cyprus should even consider an exit from the euro zone if bailout conditions were too harsh.

-"You cannot tell someone they won't receive a 13th (month's)salary.
+"You cannot tell someone they won't receive a 13th salary.
 It automatically means you paralyse the market," Christofias said.

 MOSCOW Russia's combative ambassador to the United Nations, Vitaly Churkin, died suddenly in New York on Monday after being taken ill at work, the Russian Foreign Ministry said.